vaquerizaslab/fanc/fanc-doc/getting_started.rst

 Plotting
 ========

-We can plot the newly generated Hi-C maps easily using the ``klot`` command.
+We can plot the newly generated Hi-C maps easily using the ``fancplot`` command.
 Simply execute

 .. code:: bash

-   klot chr18:63mb-70mb -p triangular -vmax 0.05 output/hic/binned/fanc_example_100kb.hic
+   fancplot chr18:63mb-70mb -p triangular -vmax 0.05 output/hic/binned/fanc_example_100kb.hic

 This will plot the region 63-70Mb of chromosome 18 in the familiar Hi-C plot.
 Note that this dataset is very small and hence the quality of the matrix not